NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             You may shutdown the cluster if the purpose was to create your contrib directory.

-- Why does the owner's home directory look different from the shared users’ home directory?[\ `edit </index.php?title=FAQ&action=edit&section=35>`__\ ]
+            .. rubric:: Why does the owner's home directory look different from the shared users’ home
+               directory?[\ `edit </index.php?title=FAQ&action=edit&section=35>`__\ ]
                :name: why-does-the-owners-home-directory-look-different-from-the-shared-users-home-directoryedit